snowking/NKKVOLabel/README.md

 Key-value observing is a particularly useful technique for communicating between layers in a Model-View-Controller application.
 When we edit a user's name in a view controller, we need to update the name on all the other view controllers  which is displaying the user's name.
 We may do this in such ways:

-- Add observer through the NSNotificationCenter in all the view controllers and when editing the name, post a NSNotification.
+- Add observer through the NSNotificationCenter in all the view controllers, and when editing the name, post a NSNotification.
 - Update the name in view controllers's viewWillAppear: or viewDidAppear:

 And if the user's name is displayed in a TableViewCell, we may need to reload the whole table.